 Total number of other state migrants in Kerala is estimated using the total employment data.
-First, we have estimated total number of workers in each of the broad sectors viz., agriculture and allied, mining and quarrying, electricity, water, and gas supply etc., manufacturing, construction, and service sectors (See Table 4.1).
+First, we have estimated total number of workers in each of the broad sectors viz., agriculture and allied, mining and quarrying, electricity, water and gas supply etc., manufacturing, construction, and service sectors (See Table 4.1).
 Then using the percentage of other state migrant workers in each of these broad sectors, we have linearly estimated the number of migrants.
-We have presented three important scenarios as follows: (1) In Scenario-I, the number of migrants is estimated using the current share (proportion) of other state migrants in each of their subsector of employment; (2) In Scenario-II, the number of migrants is estimated assuming that share (proportion) of other state migrants is 10 percentage point higher than their current share (proportion) in each of the subsector of employment.
-It provides the maximum limit; (3) In Scenario-III, the number of migrants is estimated assuming that share (proportion) of other state migrants is 10 percentage point lower than their current share (proportion) in each of the subsector.
+We have presented three important scenarios as follows: (1) In Scenario-I, the number of migrants is estimated using the current share (proportion) of other state migrants in each of their subsector of employment; (2) In Scenario-II, the number of migrants is estimated assuming that share (proportion) of other state migrants is estimated assuming that share (proportion) in each of the subsector of employment.
+It provides the maximum limit; (3) In Scenario-III, the number of migrants is estimated assuming that share (proportion) in each of the subsector.
 It provides the minimum limit.

 It is important to note that construction sector is the single largest recipient of other state migrant workers in Kerala.
 The construction sector is followed by the manufacturing, agriculture and allied (fishing and aquaculture) sector, hotel and restaurant services, whole sale and retail trade and other elementary service sectors.
-Most of these sectors are expected to attract low skilled migrant workers.
+Most of these sectors are expected to attract low skilled migrants workers.
 Moreover, it is also found that most of these migrant workers are engaged informally without any written job contract or any kind of social security benefits provisions.
 We will explore the quality of migrants' employment and their living and working conditions in detail in the next chapter.
-However, in this chapter, we focus only on estimating number of migrant workers.
+However in this chapter, we focus only on estimating number of migrant workers.